-Since making her Carnegie Hall debut in 2009 as first prize winner of the Bradshaw and Buono International Piano Competition, pianist Rieko Tsuchida has performed internationally as a soloist and chamber musician.
-Ms. Tsuchida made her professional concerto debut in 2011, performing Tchaikovsky’s Piano Concerto No. 1 with the California Symphony.
-That year she was also one of eight pianists invited to the prestigious Verbier Festival Academy in Switzerland.
+Prize-winning pianist Rieko Tsuchida has performed internationally as a soloist and chamber musician.
+Ms. Tsuchida made her professional concerto debut in 2011 performing Tchaikovsky’s Piano Concerto No. 1 with the California Symphony.
+That year she was also invited to participate in the prestigious Verbier Festival Academy in Switzerland.

 In May 2013 she made her solo recital debut at The Phillips Collection in Washington D.C.
 She has also performed with the Ashdod Symphonic Orchestra, the Rochester Philharmonic, the California Youth Symphony, and the San Domenico Orchestra.
 In March 2016 she was invited to perform for the Consul General of Japan, Ambassador Reiichiro Takahashi, in New York City.
 As a result of her successful performance, she won the SONY USA Foundation Grant 2016 through the Salon de Virtuosi.

 Most recently in March 2020, she performed with violinist Virgil Boutellis and Soloists of Royal Philharmonic at the Salle Gaveau in Paris.
 She will also present concerts with them at the Berlin Philharmonie and Carnegie Hall in 2022.
 Ms. Tsuchida and Mr. Boutellis are releasing a violin/piano duo album with the Aparté Record Label in France this year.